sweeneyngo/sweeneyngo.github.io/src/posts/conway-hashlife.md

 It's O(kn), where n is the number of cells.
 Therefore, as we increase the number of cells, the algorithm will have to update every cell by a constant factor k.
 So, for sextillion cells, we'd have to make multiple sextillion updates!

-Moreover, the representation of our grid is, well a grid!
+Moreover, the representation of our grid is, well, a grid!
 While it is the most intuitive way to represent our problem, there is no room to compress it, **especially** when we're encountering repetition that our grid just doesn't account for.
 Instead, we want to abuse pointers & caching in our representation, leading to the "quadtree".

 _Aside: Why representation is important_: